Euler912/Thesis_Tools/README.md

 max F(x) = g(x) – h(x)
 subject to D x ≤ d, x ≥ 0,

 where g(x) and h(x) are convex functions.
-In our specific example, F(x) includes 2 quadratic terms, and the constraint is given by a matrix D and a vector d.
+In our specific example, F(x) includes 2 quadratic terms, and the constraint is given by a matrix D and a vector d, and non negative variables